hpc2n/sphinx-lesson-template/content/openmp-basics.rst

 A compiler typically support several types of pragmas, not just OpenMP pragmas.
 Therefore, all OpenMP pragmas begin with the keywords :code:`#pragma omp`.
 The :code:`directive-name` placeholder specifies the used OpenMP construct (e.g. :code:`parallel`) and a pragma is always followed by a new line.
-Typically, a pragma effects the user code that follows it but some OpenMP pragmas are *stand-alone*.
+Typically, a pragma affects the user code that follows it but some OpenMP pragmas are *stand-alone*.
 You can span a pragma across multiple lines by using a backslash (:code:`\ `) immediately followed by a new line:

 .. code-block:: c